Edo takes steps to check insecurity on Benin-Auchi highway

 From Tony Osauzo, Benin

+Worried by insecurity on the Benin-Auchi road, Edo government, yesterday, said it is taking steps to restore normalcy to communities and those plying the route.

-Recall that Youths of Ehor in Uhunmwonde Local Government Area had last week barricaded the road as a result of frequent abductions and murders in that axis.
+Youths in Ehor, Uhunmwonde Local Government Area, recently staged a protest over incessant attacks, kidnappings and killings in the hands of alleged herdsmen.

-At the meeting with community leaders, youths and other stakeholders in Ehor, Deputy Governor Philip Shaibu, leading heads of security agencies, said the state government got more information that would complement the security architecture Governor Godwin Obaseki has already initiated.
+Deputy Governor, Philip Shaibu, at a meeting with heads of security agencies, community leaders, youths and other stockholders on the route, said government had more information that would complement security architecture already put in place by Governor Godwin Obaseki.

+This is even as Commissioner of Police, Philip Ogbadu, cautioned the community against conniving with suspected criminals to perpetrate crimes on the route.
+Ogbadu who called for information to help check insecurity in the area, promised increased police presence.

+Shaibu who sought the cooperation of the communities to enable police restore normalcy in its planned security architecture on the Benin – Auchi road also cautioned the communities against conniving with suspected criminals to perpetuate kidnappings and other criminal activities on the route.

 Leave a Reply